 *All revocation periods are minimum revocation periods.

-A license will be revoked for at least a year upon the first refusal (currently six months)
+A license will be revoked for at least a year upon the first refusal.

 The revocation period for a motorist operating a commercial motor vehicle is increased from one year to eighteen months.

-If the motorist refusing has a prior alcohol-related conviction, chemical test refusal or zero tolerance finding within the preceding five years, the minimum revocation period is raised to eighteen months (currently one year).
+If the motorist refusing has a prior alcohol-related conviction, chemical test refusal or zero tolerance finding within the preceding five years, the minimum revocation period is now eighteen months

 The penalties for Refusing Chemical Test have also been increased.